iamkhush30/HeartRisk-Predictor/README.md

-# Cardiovascular Disease Prediction Model
+# HeartRisk-Predictor Model

 This repository contains a Machine Learning project focused on predicting the presence or absence of cardiovascular disease (CVD) in patients based on various health metrics and lifestyle factors.

 ## 📌 Project Overview
-Cardiovascular diseases are the leading cause of death globally.
+HeartRisk-Predictor are the leading cause of death globally.
 This project aims to build a predictive model that can assist healthcare professionals in identifying high-risk patients early using data-driven insights.

 The project involves data cleaning, exploratory data analysis (EDA), feature engineering, and the implementation of classification algorithms to achieve high prediction accuracy.